Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Conclusions

 \section{Conclusions}

-In this paper we employed density functional-pseudopotential calculations to study structural, magnetic, and mechanical properties of the zinc-blende (ZB), wurtzite (WZ), rock-salt (RS), B2, NiAs (NA), and anti-NiAs (NA*) structures of CaC compound.
-Considering the transferred charge from cation to anion as well as the electron density at bond points, we found that the covalency of the system increases along the ZB-WZ-NA-RS-B2-NA* sequence, while the ionicity decreases.
-As a result of that, the NA* and B2 structures exhibit the lowest cohesive energies and nonmagnetic ground states while the ZB structure is the highest energy metastable system with the half-metallic property.
-Investigation of the enthalpy free energy of the systems along with the observed dynamical instabilities of the NA* and B2 structures showed that the ferromagnetic RS structure is the most stable system at the equilibrium conditions while stabilization of the half-metallic ZB and WZ structures requires some negative hydrostatic pressures (lattice expansions).
-The dynamical instabilities of the nonmagnetic NA* and B2 structures were attributed to the observed tendency of the carbon atoms toward reconfiguration (possibly dimerization).
-The observed \bfp ferromagnetism in the ZB, RS, WZ, and NA structures of CaC was argued to be due to the strong ionic interaction between calcium and carbon which give rises to a sharp partially filled \bfp band on the carbon atom.
-The interatomic exchange stiffness of the ferromagnetic CaC structures were speculated to be higher than 20 meV.
-Because of the less influence of the crystal symmetries on the \bfp orbital, the magneto-structural coupling in the \bfp magnetic systems was argued to be weak.
-The application of the non-local exchange interaction via the screened HSE03 hybrid functional resulted in a perfect Fermi level spin polarization and half-metallic behavior for all ferromagnetic CaC structures.
+In this paper we employed density functional-pseudopotential calculations to investigate structural, magnetic, dynamical, and mechanical properties of binary compound CaC in the zinc-blende (ZB), wurtzite (WZ), rock-salt (RS), B2, NiAs (NA), anti-NiAs (NA*), and B33 structures.
+Accurate investigation of the atomic charges and bond points of the structures showed that the covalency of the system increases along the ZB-WZ-NA-RS-B2-NA*-B33 sequence, while the system ionicity decreases.
+As a result of that, the B33 structure exhibit the highest stability along with a nonmagnetic ground state while the higher energy ZB, RS, WZ, and NA structures stabilise in ferromagnetic states.
+The observed $p$ ferromagnetism in the ferromagnetic structures of CaC was argued to be due to the strong ionic bonding in the system which significantly enhances the sharpness of the partially filled $p$ band at the Fermi level in support of the stoner exchange interaction.
+Calculated phonon spectra indicates dynamical instability of the nonmagnetic NA* and B2 structures which was attributed to the observed tendency of the carbon atoms of the systems toward reconfiguration.
+The nonmagnetic B33 structure of CaC, among the studied structures, was argued to be the most stable, most stiff, and most brittle system which retains its stability over a broad range of temperatures and hydrostatic pressures.
+Among the ferromagnetic structures, RS-CaC exhibits the highest metastability over a broad range of of pressures and temperatures, while the half-metallic ZB structure is found to be the least metastable system.

-\section{acknowledgment}
+\section{Acknowledgment}

 This work was jointly supported by the Vice Chancellor of Isfahan University of Technology (IUT) in research affairs, ICTP affiliated centre in IUT, and Centre of Excellence for Applied Nanotechnology.
+SJH acknowledges the Abdus Salam International Center for Theoretical Physics (ICTP) for supporting his visit to ICTP.